ubc-web-services/wstools/README.md

 6. Run script in root `sh d11prepare.sh`

 ###  Script operations
 The script will first ask whether the site is based on a VPR, Science or other boilerplate.
-It then attempts to make the follwoing updates
+It then attempts to make the following updates

 ####  Modules updated
 - Drush